 The monastic cells are relatively spacious buildings, look like rural houses, incorporating temple or church and to these have been granted a sovereign territory of by the major monastery, according to their size and their history.

-These are usually granted to very small groups of 2 to 3 monks who are working alongside with their religion duties in agricultural, farming, construction and other works.
+of 2 to 3 monks who are working alongside with their religion duties in agricultural, farming, construction and other works.

 Besides the above, there are also cells in sanctuaries that granted specifically to cover the needs of pilgrims.
 They are one-floored or two-floored buildings around the holy shrines, or besides one side, e.g. the Monastery of Panagia in Tinos, of Argokoiliotissas in Naxos and others.